Cloudy with a High Near 25

 Monday

 Partly sunny, with a high near 31.
-Southwest wind around 6 mph.
+Wind chill values as low as -5.
+Southwest wind 3 to 6 mph.

 Monday Night